Gregor Bornemann

-Gregor Bornemann is a German sailor, who as bowman, together with his teammates Roman Koch and Maxl Koch, became twice World Champion in the Soling.
+Gregor Bornemann (born 24 January 1969) is a German sailor.
+As a bowman, he became twice World Champion in the Soling, together with his teammates Roman Koch and Maxl Koch.

 Sailing life

-Bornemann as bowman won his first Soling World Championship 20–27 May 2005 of the Tyrrhenian sea in front of Castiglione della Pescaia, Italy with Roman and Maxl Koch.
-The second time took place five years later 5–13 February on the Guaiba river off the coast of Porto Alegre, Brasil.
+Bornemann as bowman won his first Soling World Championship 20–27 May 2005 of the Tyrrhenian Sea in front of Castiglione della Pescaia, Italy with Roman and Maxl Koch.
+The second time took place five years later 5–13 February on the Guaiba river off the coast of Porto Alegre, Brazil.
 After the Championship in Castellione the "Koch" team earned the nickname "The Maremma boys".
 In 2009 the "Koch" team took the silver at the Soling Worlds in Etobicoke, Canada.

 Furthermore, Bornemann won two gold and five silver medals at Soling European Championships between 2003 and 2013 all as bowman and with the same team members.
 Bornemann holds many national Championships in several countries.